Karl Wendlinger: After Formula One

 Since then, he has competed successfully in sports cars and touring cars, winning the FIA GT Championship (with Olivier Beretta) in 1999.
-After a spell racing for Abt-Audi in DTM in 2002 and 2003 he raced for JMB Racing in FIA GT again, driving a Maserati MC12 with Andrea Bertolini.
+After a spell racing for Abt-Audi in DTM in 2002 and 2005 he raced for JMB Racing in FIA GT again, driving a Maserati MC12 with Andrea Bertolini.

 Since 2006, Wendlinger has been part of the JetAlliance Racing team, competing again in the FIA GT Championship.
 His teammate in 2006 was Phillip Peter, and in 2007 his teammate was Scottish driver, Ryan Sharp.

 2007 Wendlinger competed at the 24 Hours of Daytona with Sigal Sport team in a BMW powered Riley DP.
 He crashed during the night on his in lap at the end of his second stint and was sent to the hospital as a precaution.
 The car eventually was retired from the damage.

 2008

-Wendlinger has been competing for JetAlliance Racing in 2008 alongside Ryan Sharp.
+Wendlinger competed for JetAlliance Racing in 2008 alongside Ryan Sharp.
 They started well at the RAC Tourist Trophy round from Silverstone.
 Wendlinger and Sharp won the GT1 class and overall race ahead of Michael Bartels and Andrea Bertolini's Maserati MC12.

+Personal life

+Wendlinger is married and has two children.
+His son Jonas Wendlinger is a professional footballer who plays as a goalkeeper for Dutch side Almere City FC.